atlisg/vegan-bot/pm.md

   * DevTools failed to parse SourceMap: http://veganbot.com/autotrack.js.map
 * Make sources clickable in answers, linking to their homepage
 * Improve searchbox
-  * Order results in autocomplete, default sort should be random
   * Make possible to enter in chat input without selecting from dropdown
   * Record all inputs in search field
 * Implement Contact page